0xAX/linux-insides/interrupts/interrupts-2.md

 Start to dive into interrupt and exceptions handling in the Linux kernel
 --------------------------------------------------------------------------------

-We saw some theory about an interrupts and an exceptions handling in the previous [part](http://0xax.gitbooks.io/linux-insides/content/interrupts/interrupts-1.html) and as I already wrote in that part, we will start to dive into interrupts and exceptions in the Linux kernel source code in this part.
-As you already can note, the previous part mostly described theoretical aspects and since this part we will start to dive directly into the Linux kernel source code.
+We saw some theory about interrupts and exception handling in the previous [part](http://0xax.gitbooks.io/linux-insides/content/interrupts/interrupts-1.html) and as I already wrote in that part, we will start to dive into interrupts and exceptions in the Linux kernel source code in this part.
+As you already can note, the previous part mostly described theoretical aspects and in this part we will start to dive directly into the Linux kernel source code.
 We will start to do it as we did it in other chapters, from the very early places.
 We will not see the Linux kernel source code from the earliest [code lines](https://github.com/torvalds/linux/blob/master/arch/x86/boot/header.S#L292) as we saw it for example in the [Linux kernel booting process](http://0xax.gitbooks.io/linux-insides/content/Booting/index.html) chapter, but we will start from the earliest code which is related to the interrupts and exceptions.
-Since this part we will try to go through the all interrupts and exceptions related stuff which we can find in the Linux kernel source code.
+In this part we will try to go through the all interrupts and exceptions related stuff which we can find in the Linux kernel source code.

 If you've read the previous parts, you can remember that the earliest place in the Linux kernel `x86_64` architecture-specifix source code which is related to the interrupt is located in the [arch/x86/boot/pm.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/pm.c) source code file and represents the first setup of the [Interrupt Descriptor Table](http://en.wikipedia.org/wiki/Interrupt_descriptor_table).
 It occurs right before the transition into the [protected mode](http://en.wikipedia.org/wiki/Protected_mode) in the `go_to_protected_mode` function by the call of the `setup_idt`: